Throughout 2019, Opportunity Zones have been one of the hottest topics of discussion throughout the commercial real estate industry.

 There are 427 Opportunity Zones in Florida, spanning from down in the Keys, up to Jacksonville, out to Tampa, and everywhere in between.

-Within those qualified zones, there are nearly 350,000 commercial properties in total—about 12% of all Florida commercial properties.
+Within those qualified zones, there are nearly 350,000 commercial properties in total—about 12% of Florida’s total supply.

 Opportunity Zones in Miami

-While Miami was one of the finalist cities to miss out on Amazon’s HQ2, they’ve still seen a very positive influx of tech companies entering their market, as well.
+While Miami was one of the finalist cities to ultimately miss out on Amazon’s HQ2, they’ve still seen a very positive influx of other tech companies entering their market.

 Facebook, Uber, Twitter, Expedia, and Google have all found office space in Miami, potentially shining a heavy investment spotlight on the areas high volume of surrounding multifamily properties.

-Overall, Miami’s Opportunity Zone outlook seems to be a very positive one for investors.
+Overall, since Miami’s overall outlook remains fairly positive, the city’s Opportunity Zone outlook seems to be a very positive one for investors.

 Opportunity Zones in Orlando